ehwest/mdn_qms/PD_Product_Definition/PD_0005_Artifacts_of_Validation.md

 This document is intended to capture the results of Verification and Validation activities.
 As such, it will be populated with data as those tests are carried out.

+# Design Verification Review Results

+The following table is a work product of the T1Pal Design Review undertaken 8/27/2020 by Earle West (VP Systems Engineering)  and Ben West (CEO).
+This work product is an enumeration of all of the component services of T1Pal.com, which itself is a micro-service based design.

+The function of each and every component in this T1Pal design is completely captured by its API as shown in the table below.
+Each and every API listed has been the target of either automated tests, code review, and/or manual testing operations.

 |Micro_Service_ID|Micro_Service Description|APIs Tested|Github Repo|
 |----------------|-------------------------|-----------|-----------|